azazel7/BigData-Lab/README.md

 ## Git Introduction
 - [Git Guide](https://rogerdudler.github.io/git-guide)

-Git is a versionning software like SVN or Mercurial.
+Git is a versioning software like SVN or Mercurial.
-There is multiple advantages to use git:
+There are multiple advantages to use git:
 - Decentralized
 - Free and Open Source
 - Efficient